luizcurti/song-catalog-api/README.md

 ## About

-Music Artist API is a backend service for managing a catalog of songs.
+Song Catalog API is a backend service for managing a catalog of songs.
 It provides full CRUD operations with Redis caching, MySQL persistence, pagination/filtering, and input validation.

 ### Features